hamidgasmi/training.computerscience.cloud.aws/README.md

 	- Json documents
 	- Complex data types
 - Serverless Applications that needs a web scale database, a serverless non relational database (not a fixed schema) + ID federation
+- When needing a web-scalable DBaaS product that provides integration with CloudWatch
+- When needing a lightweight, on-demand database product
 - It isn't for relational data

 </details>